-Welding stainless steel using a MIG welder is pretty straightforward.
+Welding stainless steel using a MIG welder is pretty straight forward.You can also learn about how to weld aluminum to steel on google and in our website.
 Welding stainless steel works similar to welding carbon steel.
 To be safe, I advise you to wait until you master welding carbon steel before you tackle welding stainless steel or nickel alloys.

 A MIG welding process is not that much difficult for stainless steel, and here’s a complete guide on how to weld stainless steel with a MIG welder.